killianmuldoon/doca-platform/docs/operations/observability_guide.md

 ### Enabling Observability Components

-To enable Prometheus, Grafana, and Kube-State-Metrics, you can modify the `values.yaml` file as shown below:
+To enable Prometheus, Grafana, Parca and Kube-State-Metrics, you can modify the `values.yaml` file as shown below:

 ``` yaml